-Camps Bay is the most famous beach in Cape Town if you want to see famous people or you want to drink a cocktail by the sea.
+2. Camps Bay Camps Bay is the most famous beach in Cape Town if you want to see famous people or you want to drink a cocktail by the sea.
 There are wonderful blonde sandy and palm-fringed everywhere.

-Muizenberg beach it’s a little further out Cape Town, located on the south coast is the ultimate family beach.
+3. Muizenberg Beach Muizenberg beach it’s a little further out Cape Town, located on the south coast is the ultimate family beach.

 It’s a very particular because you can see a multi colored bathing boxes lined in the white sand beach, which is popular between surfers. (the main pic of this article).

 This is one of the busiest beaches especially during weekends with the Blue Flag (which means it gets top marks for safety, recreational facilities and eco-consciousness).